aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ## WEEK 9: Social Justice as a Framework for Presenting (Lab, Mar 4)

 Isn’t a presentation just a presentation?
 Your presentation can’t be informed by social justice, can it?
 It can!
-This week, will read a number of shorter pieces from academics working on racial justice and disability justice, and think about how we can apply their principles and recommendations into our own presentation for our community partner.
+This week, we will read a number of shorter pieces from academics working on racial justice and disability justice, and think about how we can apply their principles and recommendations into our own presentation for our community partner.

 ### THEORY: Who Are You and Where Are You When You Present?